Workforce IAM project planning

 - For each application, the system will determine if a connector is available or not

-- If a connector is not available, then create a ticket in the ticket system so that a helpdesk agent can revoke access Each organization is different and the details of the process is vary.
-As such, you should consider the following:
+- If a connector is not available, then create a ticket in the ticket system so that a helpdesk agent can revoke access.

 The applications which OpenIAM manages from an identity perspective are called Managed Systems (aka Target applications).
 In these applications, OpenIAM will perform operations such as creating new users, adding/removing entitlements, resetting passwords, terminating users, etc. To define the scope of the integration effort, complete the table below.